Ascoor/foda/frontend/README.md

 ## UI and performance guidelines

 - **Tailwind glassmorphism utilities**: reusable classes such as `glass`, `glass-card`, and `glass-button` are provided through a custom Tailwind CSS plugin (`glassmorphismPlugin`).
 They automatically consume the design tokens defined in `src/styles/variables.css`, so avoid redefining these classes in component-level styles.
-- **Font loading**: the project now requests only the `Inter` and `Noto Kufi Arabic` families from Google Fonts with the most commonly used weights (400, 600, 700).
-This keeps Arabic and English typography aligned while reducing font requests during the initial paint.
+- **Font loading**: Google Fonts are linked once in `index.html`, requesting the shared `Inter` and `Noto Kufi Arabic` families with the weights we actually use (400, 500, 600, 700).
+This avoids runtime `@import` calls and keeps Arabic and English typography aligned without extra round trips.
 - **Design tokens**: continue relying on CSS variables in `src/styles/variables.css` for colors, spacing, and typography.
-This ensures consistent rendering between RTL and LTR layouts.
+Primary, secondary, and accent hues now mirror the shared palette defined in `src/styles/colorTokens.ts`, ensuring consistent rendering between RTL and LTR layouts.
+- **Palette source of truth**: when introducing new UI elements, import from `src/styles/colorTokens.ts` to keep unit tests and CSS variables synchronized.
+The accompanying Vitest suite (`src/styles/__tests__/tokens.test.ts`) guards against accidental palette drift.

 ## Asset management